Megaparsec tutorial

 1.

-To match a fixed sequence of characters we use string
+To match a fixed sequence of characters we use string.
+To express a

 can write: